yelangya3826850/Projects-in-the-Data-Science-field/README.md

   * **[Machine Learning](http://yelangya3826850.github.io/datasciencecoursera/)**:

       Using the data from [Human Activity Recognition](http://groupware.les.inf.puc-rio.br/har) to predict the manner in       which they did the exercise.
 The data are collected from accelerometers on the belt, forearm, arm, and dumbell of       6 participants.
   * **[Cache Time-consuming Computations](http://rpubs.com/yelangya3826850/CacheTime-consumingComputations)**:

       Constructing an R function which is able to cache potentially time-consuming computations.
 The basic work for           future big data analysis.
   * **[Suggestion for variables influencing motor cars' miles per gallon (MPG)](http://rpubs.com/yelangya3826850/SuggestionforvariablesinfluencingmotorcarsmilespergallonMPG)**:

       This project is mainly to work for a certain magazine about the automobile industry.
-Looking at a data set of a            collection of cars, they are interested in exploring the relationship between a set of variables and miles per gallon       (MPG) (outcome), and mainly answer the following two questions:
+Looking at a data set of a         collection of cars, they are interested in exploring the relationship between a set of variables and miles per          gallon(MPG) (outcome), and mainly answer the following two questions:
       1. **“Is an automatic or manual transmission better for MPG”**
       2. **"Quantify the MPG difference between automatic and manual transmissions"**
   * **[Getting and Cleaning Data](http://yelangya.github.io/Coursera-Data-Science-Getting-and-Cleaning-Data. )**

       This is actually not a project but a previous work for the future analysis.
 You know that raw data nowadays is          becoming more and more dirty and confusing, so it is important to preprocess these data to get a more clean ones.
 And this web page is mainly tracing the work of mine processing data.
   * **[Plotting](http://yelangya.github.io/Coursera-Data-Science-Exploratory-Data-Analysis)**
+      This is actually not a project but a practice of plotting figures in R circumstance which is the basic work for         the future work